 Any exam grade below an 80 will require a meeting with your instructor to be scheduled within 48 hours of the exam.
-Upon meeting with the instructor, an exam wrapper will need to be completed so the student and instructor can review together.
 Remediation for course unit exams will be assigned at the discretion of the instructor.

 GRADING POLICY

 The grade for this course will be determined upon completion of the following components: